The Canadian Animal Policy Symposium brought together provincial policymakers to share best practices in animal policy development.

 - Jackie Wepruk, General Manager, National Farm Animal Care Council

-Following the remarks of our opening panel, the symposium will hear from the following speakers:
+Following the remarks of our opening panel, the symposium heard from the following speakers:

-For further details on each speaker and their presentation, please review our conference program.
+For further details on each speaker and their presentation, please review our conference program (PDF).

-Additional presentations at the symposium will be led by two Master of Public Administration students exploring policy changes impacting wild animal conservation and welfare.
-The symposium will close with final remarks on the future of provincial animal policymaking in Canada.
+Additional presentations at the symposium were led by two Master of Public Administration students exploring policy changes impacting wild animal conservation and welfare.
+The symposium closed with final remarks on the future of provincial animal policymaking in Canada.

 For access to presentations or video recordings of the event, please contact us at firstname.lastname@example.org.